AdobeDocs/target-dev.en/help/dev/patterns/Initialize-sdks.md

 **Entity parameters required**

-* Item attribute in promotion needs to be passed when using the "promote by attribute" option.
+* Item attribute in promotion must be passed when using the "promote by attribute" option.

 +++